Last Updated on October 21, 2022 by Robin

-Data visualization tools give a visual meaning to datasets.
+Data visualization (also known as dataviz) tools give a visual meaning to datasets.
 It helps to better represent complex data and datasets to make it more usable by viewing patterns and trends across all of the data.
 It also displays data that stands out from the rest to identify outliers of data.

-Choosing which data visualization tool to use largely depends on the type of data being worked with and the objective for using the data.
+Choosing which data visualization tool to use largely depends on the type of data being worked with and the objective for using the data with other factors to consider when choosing a free data visualization tool.
 Since the visualization platforms below are free and/or open-source, there are options to evaluate which open-source visualization technique represents the data in the best way.
 It could be an interactive map to line and graph charts to histograms.

 Please note that many of these tools are updated, maintained, or have additional contributions to it on GitHub beyond what you may see on the visualization tool site or video.